History Education Center

-History Education Center Featuring a state-of-the-art addition to the Hotchkiss-Fyler Carriage House as well as a complete interior renovation of the historic Carriage House
+A transformational facility for the Historical Society and the Community; Featuring a multi-purpose, state-of-the-art addition to the Hotchkiss-Fyler Carriage House as well as a complete interior renovation of the historic Carriage House.

 The project will allow the historical society to serve the community in these ways: